-I never was a baby person, but taking care of three little humans made me feel incapable.
+I never was a baby person, but taking care of three humans made me feel incapable.
 I guess that’s God’s grace on display.
 Sometimes He gives us the very things that incapacitate us so we’ll finally let go and trust Him.
-He was molding me for something far bigger than I could see and it took breaking those strongholds for me to be free.
-In hindsight, I’m grateful that He loved me enough to chip away at my selfishness.
+The truth is, He was molding me for something far bigger than I could see.
+And this is what it was going to take to break the strongholds that would finally set me free.

 The Role of a Father

 The relationship between a father and his children is intended as a direct reflection of our relationship to God.
 In effect, fathers are mirrors by which their children come to understand the love of a Heavenly Father.
 A father isn’t a magical genie who grants every wish.
 Neither is he a condemning authoritarian.
 A father weaves provision and grace and authority together with love and patience.

 We can’t fall into the trap of believing that our kids want our money.
 The truth is, our kids want our time.
 They want to be loved and taught and guided.
 That’s the same childlike spirit that echoes in each one of us—to be known and still be loved.
 And of course, any good father will lavish his kids with provision and blessings.
 Not because it’s his duty, but because he loves them.

 Our responsibility to provide for our kids flows from God’s promise to provide for us.
 My mentor, Kevin Adams, taught me, “You are not the provider.
 You are the conduit by which God provides.”
 What a beautiful thought.
 I am supposed to be the conduit by which my kids encounter God.

 It has taken me a long time to learn this, but it has completely removed the stress of provision.
 In its place, is the desire to be present.